Jefferson, Georgia ~ 1946

 In the January 3rd edition of the Jackson Herald it was announced that the nations sugar supply was down 16% from the previous year.
 Sugar would continue to be rationed.
 The old sugar stamp - Number 38 was no longer valid after December 31, 1945.
 Number 39 now had to be presented to acquire the five pound ration of sugar.
 The new stamp would be good through April 30, 1946.

 The army had backed off on selective service placement to a great extent, but still required the registration of young men between the ages of 18 and 25.

-A drive to recruit showed Army pay and eventual retirement figures as an enticement to young recruits.
+A drive to recruit showed Army pay and eventual retirement figures were not a great enticement to young recruits.
 A master Sergeant would receive $ 138.00 per month with an $ 89.00 retirement after 20 years. $ 155.00 after 30 years.
 The lowest rung of the ranks - private would receive a rate of $ 50.00 per month with a retirement of $ 38.50 per month after 20 years. $ 60.75 after 30 years.

 The minimum wage had risen to $0.40 per hour in October of 1945.
 This was $ 16.00 per 40 hour week. $ 64.00 per month.

 There was simply not a great deal of monetary incentive to drive a military career at the enlisted level.